Supervised Graph Contrastive Learning for Gene Regulatory Networks: Conclusion

 \section{Conclusion}

-In this study, we proposed a supervised graph contrastive learning method, SupGCL, for representation learning of gene regulatory networks (GRNs), which incorporates real-world genetic perturbation data as supervision during training.
-We formulated GCL with supervision-guided augmentation selection within a unified probabilistic framework, and theoretically demonstrated that conventional GCL methods are special cases of our proposed formulation.
-Through benchmark evaluations using downstream tasks based on both node-level and graph-level embeddings of GRNs from cancer patients, SupGCL consistently outperformed existing GCL methods.
+In this study, we proposed SupGCL, a supervised graph contrastive learning method for Gene Regulatory Networks (GRNs) that incorporates biological perturbations from real-world gene knockdown experiments as supervision for graph augmentation.
+This proposed method formulates supervised graph augmentation within a unified probabilistic framework and theoretically derived that existing node-level GCL methods can be derived as special cases of our formulation.

-A limitation of this paper is that the effectiveness of the proposed method has only been confirmed in situations where the teacher GRNs were constructed from knockdown experiments of the same cancer type.

-As future work, we plan to expand the target cancer types and develop a large-scale, general-purpose SupGCL model that can operate across multiple cancer types.
+In our empirical evaluation, an analysis of the learned embedding space first confirmed that SupGCL significantly improves clustering metrics (NMI/ARI) for cancer subtypes, capturing latent structures with high biological plausibility.
+Furthermore, evaluating the pre-trained model on downstream tasks with fine-tuning, SupGCL consistently outperformed state-of-the-art baselines across 13 tasks, including gene function classification and patient survival analysis.

+A limitation of this study is that the empirical validation of the proposed method does not cover larger-scale graphs, such as those with tens or hundreds of thousands of nodes.
+This is because the dimensionality of the target graphs is constrained by biological factors, such as the accuracy of gene regulatory network inference and the biological importance of the genes themselves.
+Consequently, we have not investigated how the performance of SupGCL is affected as the size of the target graph increases, particularly with respect to the extent to which supervisory information contributes to performance improvements in larger-scale graphs.

+Another limitation of our study is the challenge of cross-domain generalization caused by distributional shifts across different cancer types.
+However, preliminary results presented in the Appendix~\ref{App:Cross_domain} suggest that pan-cancer learning—integrating multiple cancer types—is effective, enriching representations without compromising performance.
+Future work will focus on expanding the range of cancer types and evaluating SupGCL on larger-scale GRNs, paving the way for the development of large-scale, general-purpose biological foundation models.